-Bathed in a bragging light that showed off mountain tops piercing through their cloud cover like elbows in bed, we floated, Jesus and me.
+Bathed in a bragging light that showed off white mountain tops piercing through their cloud cover, looking like elbows in bed, we floated, Jesus and me.
 Laying back in our clouds, with hands clasped behind our heads, we drowned in the beauty.
 The ocean was blue and clear beneath us, the land was distant.
 We didn’t talk but shared a kind of silent satisfaction.
 A deep breath.

 Jesus, looking like the long-haired Scandinavian god pinned above my Grandmother’s bed, reached into the cloud and pulled out a leg.
-It was new and shiny, and muscular, and clean of any hint of blood or tissue.
+It was new and crisp, muscular, and clean of any hint of blood or tissue.

 “You can have it,” He said, waving His hand, nonplussed.
 “I have arms and more legs for you, too, if you want them.”
 He smiled again, knowingly.
 “You can be better than new with these.
 Faster.”
 The six-million-dollar-man, I thought.